realUjanSen/RobloxIdleTerminator/README.md

    ├── RobloxIdleTerminator.py
    └── rb.ico

-2. Open the folder in File Explorer.
+2. Open RobloxTerminatorTool folder in File Explorer.

-3. Click on the address bar at the top, type:
+3. Click on the address bar at the top, select all and type:

    > cmd
-   > and press Enter.
+   and press Enter.
 This will open Command Prompt in that folder.

 4. Run this command:

    > pyinstaller --noconsole --onefile --icon=rb.ico RobloxIdleTerminator.py

-5. After the build is complete, open the `dist` folder created inside the same directory.
+5. After the build is complete, open the 'dist' folder created inside the same directory.
    You will see:

-   dist
+	RobloxIdleTerminatorTool
+	│   rb.ico
+	│   RobloxIdleTerminator.py
+	│   RobloxIdleTerminator.spec
+	│
+	├───build
+	│   └───RobloxIdleTerminator
+	│       │   Analysis-00.toc
+	│       │   base_library.zip
+	│       │   EXE-00.toc
+	│       │   PKG-00.toc
+	│       │   PYZ-00.pyz
+	│       │   PYZ-00.toc
+	│       │   RobloxIdleTerminator.pkg
+	│       │   warn-RobloxIdleTerminator.txt
+	│       │   xref-RobloxIdleTerminator.html
+	│       │
+	│       └───localpycs
+	│               pyimod01_archive.pyc
+	│               pyimod02_importers.pyc
+	│               pyimod03_ctypes.pyc
+	│               pyimod04_pywin32.pyc
+	│               struct.pyc
+	│
+	└───dist
+	        RobloxIdleTerminator.exe

+Open this file in the following directory: dist
    └── RobloxIdleTerminator.exe

-6. Double-click the .exe file to run it.
+6. Double-click the .exe file to run it.narendra pur college indraneel, ac , travarsa

  For Mac and Linux users: